nitchlive-dictionary/nitchlive-dictionary.github.io/README.md

 29. I'm the world destroyer, I am evil, they call me..... peaches. - MrGreen
 30. It's the thirst, thirstiest time of the year - MrGreen
 31. When I make one - Nitch when asked about the discord server after weeks.
+32. Cmon champ, just do it.
+You put your mind to it, you made your mind to make it - MrGreen (Reply to quote 31)

 ## Honorable Mention: